Employment in residential care services has grown by 42.7% over the last 10 years*.

 Specific requirements for Windows users:

-- 1 gigahertz (GHz) or faster processor (2GHz or faster recommended)
+- 1 gigahertz (GHz) or faster processor (2GHz recommended)

 - Adobe Flash Player 10 or Higher